beyarkay/masters-thesis/src/03_lit_review.md

 will be made to the existing terminology before defining what will be used in this review.

-Over the years, numerous authors have published a wide range of gesture recognition systems, each dealing with slightly different challenges in their unique ways.
+Over the years, many authors have published gesture recognition systems, each dealing with slightly different challenges in their unique ways.
 This diversity makes it tricky to compare the various research papers.
 To address this, this review will use several metrics to allow for a systematic comparison of different works in the field.
 The tasks tackled by different authors may sound similar, but they vary significantly in difficulty.
 Note that not all authors publish enough information to ensure every metric is relevant, and some papers might have tested multiple systems, resulting in multiple metrics recorded for that paper.

 The metrics are listed below, with short explanations.
 More detailed explanations are also given for the metrics which require them.